Dieg0Maciel/cascadeSSRP/README.md

 * In (b) we see the *cascading picture*,  whenever a ball hits a state i, it multiplies and creates λ(i) − 1 balls, that start their downward moves independently.

 ## Algorithm
+In order to create an algorithm for the the reduction of the sample space we can use the interpretation given by [`[1]`](https://www.pnas.org/doi/abs/10.1073/pnas.1420946112).
+Suppose we start with N = 20, we can think about this process as throwing a 20-faced biased dice (icosahedron).
+The probability distribution of the biased dice is given by an array of frequencies of 20 components.
+Suppose in the first throw we get a 13, the reducing of the sample space forces us to take the 12-faced dice (dodecahedron) and reduce of array of frequencies to a slice from frequencies[0] to frequencies[13 - 1].
+If in the next throw we get 9 we must continue with an 8-faced dice.
+If we throw a 7, that forces us to take the 6-faced dice.
+If the following throw gives a 5 we take a 4-faced.
+If the next throw we get a 3, it forces us to use a 2-faced dice (coin).
+The process ends when we throw a 1 for the first time.

 ![](/images/biaseddice.png)